 Cross-Chain Integration Plans¶

-One of the key planned features of Moonbeam is to provide an easy way for developers to use smart contracts to integrate with other chains in the Polkadot ecosystem.
+One of the key planned features for Moonbeam is to provide an easy way for developers to use smart contracts to integrate with other chains in the Polkadot ecosystem.

-Polkadot defines a low-level integration protocol that can be used to facilitate communication between parachains within the Polkadot network called cross-chain message passing (XCMP), and a way to share trusted logic between chains on the Polkadot network called shared protected runtime execution enclaves (SPREE).
-Parity is in the process of implementing XCMP and is in the design phase of SPREE as of the writing of this document (July 2020).
+Polkadot defines a low-level integration protocol, called cross-chain message passing (XCMP), that can be used to facilitate communication between parachains within the Polkadot network and share trusted logic between chains on the Polkadot network, called shared protected runtime execution enclaves (SPREE).
+Parity is in the process of implementing XCMP and is in the design phase of SPREE as of writing this document (July 2020).
 Post-Polkadot mainnet launch, XCMP and SPREE support will be released as upgrades to the Polkadot relay chain.
 We plan to implement and support integration scenarios based on these protocols when they are available.

 An Analogy: The "Bash of Linux"¶

-For us, Polkadot will serve a similar function as something like Linux.
-Both are developer-oriented platforms that come with libraries that make building applications easier.
+For us, Polkadot will serve a similar function to something like Linux.
+Both are developer-oriented platforms that come with libraries to make building applications easier.

-Recall the old Unix philosophy where'd you build tools that do one job, and do it well.
-This is something similar to the specialization that we expect to happen for parachains on Polkadot.
+Recall the old Unix philosophy, where users build tools that do one job and do it well.
+This is similar to the specialization that we expect to happen to parachains on Polkadot.
 On Linux, you can combine and compose these purpose-built tools together to achieve higher order effects using a shell-like bash.
-We anticipate that Moonbeam-based smart contracts can provide an analogous “bash-like” environment where specialized smart contracts and parachain functionality can be composed to achieve higher order goals.
+We anticipate Moonbeam-based smart contracts will provide an analogous “bash-like” environment, where specialized smart contracts and parachain functionality can be composed to achieve higher order goals.